 Ronald Reagan was elected president of the United States in November 1980, winning a landslide victory against President Jimmy Carter and independent candidate John B. Anderson.
-A few months later, in March 1981, Reagan was nearly killed by a would-be assassin in an ambush attack that shocked the world.
+A few months later, on March 30, 1981, Reagan was nearly killed by a would-be assassin in an ambush attack that shocked the world.

 Already a famous actor and major leader of the conservative movement, Reagan’s election rang in a new dawn for American politics.
 He was virulently anti-communist, embraced the Christian Evangelical movement and promised to slash government and enact trickle-down economics.
 His strong partisan leanings, a dour economy and international crises meant that he began his presidency with a middling approval rating, but the attempt on his life outside the Washington Hilton Hotel actually had nothing to do with politics.